OML-Team/open-metric-learning/pipelines/README.md

   name: custom_augmentations  # this name is a key for transforms registry we set above
   args: {}  # our augmentations have no obligatory initial arguments

-model:
+extractor:
-  name: custom_model  # this name is a key for models registry we set above
+  name: custom_extractor  # this name is a key for models registry we set above
   args:
     pretrained: True  # our model has one argument that has to be set